Claude Bot: Is the Autonomous Agent Hype Real?

 - Vector Database: Pinecone or local ChromaDB for memory.

-- LLM Layer: Anthropic Claude 4.5 Sonnet (the engine behind the claude bot craze) or on-prem Llama 4.
+- LLM Layer: Anthropic Claude 4.5 Sonnet (the engine behind the claude bot craze) or on-prem DeepSeek V4.

 Project Scope & Pricing Tiers